DotNetTour/UKTour2020/index.md

 On Tuesday, January 28th 2020 at 6:30pm, members of the .NET community and the Microsoft .NET Team will be hosting multiple concurrent .NET events across the UK.

-Preliminary locations and speakers (we may make some changes throughout 1/21).

-If you are a **new speaker** (especially from underrepresented groups in tech) and would like to join us on stage, please ping organizers [Karel Zikmund](https://twitter.com/ziki_cz) and/or [Steve Gordon](https://twitter.com/stevejgordon) -- see our [tweet announcement](https://twitter.com/ziki_cz/status/1218204264092225536) for details.

 | User Group / Location | Speakers & talks details |
 |-----------------------|--------------------------|
 | [London .NET User Group](https://www.meetup.com/London-NET-User-Group/events/267992448/) | [Olia Gavrysh](https://twitter.com/oliagavrysh) - The future of Windows desktop and porting to .NET Core <br/> [Luce Carter](https://twitter.com/LuceCarter1) - Zero to Mobile Hero - Intro to Xamarin and Cognitive Services <br/> [Isaac Abraham](https://twitter.com/isaac_abraham) - SAFE Stack - The Pit of Success for Functional Web Programming |